Maxim Suraykin: 2018 presidential campaign

 In December 2016, it became known that the Communists of Russia nominated Suraykin for the presidential election in 2018.
-On 28 May 2017, the Plenum of the Central Committee of the "Communists of Russia" nominated Maxim Suraykin as candidate to participate in presidential election in 2018.

-On 24 December Maxim Suraykin was officially nominated at the Communists Russia National Convention.
+On 28 May 2017, the Plenum of the Central Committee of the "Communists of Russia" nominated Suraykin as candidate to participate in presidential election in 2018.
+On 24 December Suraykin was officially nominated at the Communists Russia National Convention.
 On the same day he submitted to the Central Election Commission.

-During the election campaign, Maxim Suraykin strongly criticized the Communist party for the nomination of businessman Pavel Grudinin as presidential candidate.
+During the election campaign, Suraykin strongly criticized the Communist party for the nomination of businessman Pavel Grudinin as presidential candidate.
 Suraykin said:

 Also, he criticized the leader of the Left Front Sergey Udaltsov for supporting Grudinin:

-In his opinion, this decision is fraught with Sergei Udaltsov that he will turn away his supporters:
+In his opinion, this decision is fraught with Udaltsov that he will turn away his supporters:

 At the same time, Suraykin himself was also criticized by the Communist party.
-He was accused of spoiling, especially after the release of his campaign video and logo, which completely copied the video and logo of Pavel Grudinin.
+He was accused of spoiling, especially after the release of his campaign video and logo, which completely copied the video and logo of Grudinin.

 During the campaign Suraykin made several trips around the country.
 Following the election, he scored 499,342 votes (0.68%), taking seventh (penultimate) place.